ory/fosite/README.md

   	// ...
 }

+// You can set size of HMAC entropy key for signing access and refresh token.
+// Minimum value for this parameter is 32, and anything above 32 is probably OK.
+// Provided in bytes.
+var entropy = 32

-var oauth2Provider = compose.ComposeAllEnabled(config, storage, secret, privateKey)
+var oauth2Provider = compose.ComposeAllEnabled(config, storage, secret, privateKey, entropy)

 // The authorize endpoint is usually at "https://mydomain.com/oauth2/auth". func authorizeHandlerFunc(rw http.ResponseWriter, req *http.Request) {